ANIMO LEADERSHIP GREEN DOT CHARTER HIGH SCHOOL

-Similarly, this project is designed to enhance passive sustainable strategies.
-It allows for abundant natural light, ventilation and view, while shading itself and inducing airflow.
-The south facade is clad with 650 solar panels that shade the building and provides 75% of the energy needs for the school.
-Implementing these strategies will reduce carbon emissions by over 3 million pounds.
+Designed to enhance passive sustainable strategies, this project allows for abundant natural light, ventilation and views, while the form is shaped to shade itself and inducing airflow.
+The south facade is clad with a 650 solar panels (126kw system) that shades the building and provides nearly 75% of the energy needs for the school.
+Implementing these strategies will reduce carbon emissions over the building’s lifespan by over 3 million pounds.

-With a project certification under California High Performance Schools (CHPS) and possible LEED Certification; aesthetics, sustainability, and cost-effectiveness were considered in every design decision.
-Taking full advantage of the region’s temperate climate, the designers eschewed the fully contained “big box” idiom of conventional schools on the primary use site.
-Instead, a landscaped courtyard with multifunctional “bleacher” terracing flows into the open-air covered lobby and the multilayered paseo, lending the school the appeal of a collegiate campus and offering significant environmental benefits—improving daylighting and access to fresh air both inside and out—while providing substantial cost savings by limiting artificial lighting and thermal conditioning to the smaller enclosed spaces.
-Read Less
+Certified under the Collaborative for High Performance Schools (CHPS, www.chps.net); aesthetics, sustainability, and cost-effectiveness were considered in every design decision.
+Taking full advantage of the region’s temperate climate, the designers eschewed the fully contained “big box” idiom of conventional schools.
+Instead, a landscaped courtyard with multi-functional bleacher flows into the open-air lobby and the multilayered courtyard, lending the school the appeal of a collegiate campus and offering significant environmental benefits—improving day-lighting and access to fresh air both inside and out—while providing substantial cost savings by limiting artificial lighting and thermal conditioning to the smaller enclosed spaces.

 The design maximizes the opportunities of the mild climate with a passive cooling strategy using cross-ventilation, a large roof overhangs, cool roofs and shaping the building and courtyards to take advantage of the sunny location.
 A commitment to minimizing the project's ecological footprint informed all aspects of the design.